 The grain group includes any food made from wheat, oats, cornmeal, barley, or other grain.
 Bread, tortillas, cereal, rice, and pasta belong in this group.

-At least half of the grains kids consume each day should be whole grains, such as oatmeal, brown rice, and whole wheat.
-Whole grains contain dietary fiber that helps you feel full and protects against constipation.
+At least half of the grains kids eat each day should be whole grains, such as oatmeal, brown rice, and whole wheat.
+Whole grains have dietary fiber that helps you feel full and protects against constipation.
 Eating a diet rich in whole grains also might decrease the risk of developing heart disease and diabetes.

 Whole grains are different from refined grains, such as those in white bread and white rice, which have been processed and had many of their nutrients removed.
 Most refined grains are enriched, which means that nutrients, except fiber, are added back after processing.

 Foods that are high in protein help the body build, maintain, and repair tissue.
 They also have nutrients that are necessary to the body, like B vitamins and iron.